Gypsies, Roma and Travellers

 Travelling and staying in different locations can mean that they find it harder to access services, particularly those that require an address, such as medical and dental care, postal deliveries, children's education and steady employment.

-Our A guide to useful services for Gypsy, Roma and Traveller Communities highlights services provided by Birmingham City Council and other agencies.
+Our guide to useful services for Gypsy, Roma and Traveller Communities highlights services provided by Birmingham City Council and other agencies.

 Traditional travelling groups have lived and travelled in Great Britain and Ireland for centuries.
 They include diverse groups such as Romany Gypsies, Irish Travellers and Scottish Gypsies and Travellers.